 ThresholdPower(t) = ThresholdPower(0) +lk1 * LowTrainingLoad (ltau1) – lk2 * LowRecoveryLoad(ltau2)

 At the moment, the software for this regression has been successfully developed and tested and will soon be part of Xert.
 When this is coupled with the ability to define future workouts, predictions of what your fitness will be – your fitness signature – on a given day in the future can be made.
-Fold in the ability to have the software auto-prescribe training that maximizes your signature towards a certain desired goal – the relative change in each fitness signature parameter – and we can then provide a measure of fitness potential.
+Fold in the ability to have the software auto-prescribe training that maximizes your signature towards a certain desired goal – the relative change in each fitness signature parameter – and we can then provide a measure of fitness potential and training optimization.